 Often compared to the statue of Jesus Christ in Rio de Janeiro, Lisbon’s Cristo Rei statue is one of the most famous symbols of the city.
 This mid-20th century monument is accompanied by a sanctuary.
 This location is also another amazing point to watch over the Portuguese capital.

 Situated in Baixa, Praça do Comércio is among the favorite spots of both locals and tourists.
 Located just by the Tagus River, this square has witnessed countless historical points in the past.

 Another postcard symbol of Lisbon, National Pantheon hosts the tombs of many important Portuguese figures in history.
 Also one of the latest royalty residences, this building is architecturally a masterpiece that attracts the attention of everyone visiting Lisbon.

 Carmo Convent is a Gothic architectural piece that now does not have a lot remained from its glory days.
 Still, all the pieces on display are enchanting and it is certainly among the spots visitors must visit in Lisbon.
 Apart from its beauty, Carmo Convent is actually one of the very few architectural pieces that survived the devastating earthquake of Lisbon in 1755.

 10Ajuda National Palace

 Ajuda National Palace of Lisbon is an ultra-luxurious monument in which it is hard not to lose oneself in amazement.
-Stunning in its beauty, the palace also has an extensive museum which displays exquisite works of ceramics, painting, jewellery and sculpture.
+Stunning in its beauty, the palace also has an extensive museum that displays exquisite works of ceramics, painting, jewelry, and sculpture.

 related topic: What to do in Lisbon : 40 Essential Activities